RSKYS/SBo-git/README.md

 [frozen state]: https://github.com/RSKYS/SBo-git/releases
 [the project]: https://github.com/montagdude/sboui

-This repo contains unofficial apps we maintain including their dependencies. \
+This repo contains unofficial apps we maintain; \
-If you have any pull requests, feel free contribute to "master" branch.
+"We" can include you, PR's open